Identification in discrete choice models with imperfect information: Introduction

-More formally, we consider a static setting where the decision maker (hereafter, DM) has to choose an alternative from a finite set.
-The utility generated by each alternative is determined by the state of the world.
-The state of the world is defined by variables like attributes of the available alternatives, attributes and tastes of the DM, and exogenous market shocks.
-The DM chooses an alternative, possibly without being fully aware of the state of the world.
-However, the DM has a prior on it.
-Moreover, the DM has the opportunity to refine such a prior by processing additional information.
-Such additional information takes the form of a signal randomly drawn from a certain distribution and is hereafter referred to as the {\it information structure} of the DM.
-This information structure can range from full revelation of the state of the world to no information whatsoever, depending on the information frictions encountered by the DM in the learning process.
-In fact, if the information frictions are severe, then the DM may decide not to investigate the state of the world up to the point where the payoffs are known with certainty, at the risk of suffering ex-post regret.
-As the information frictions are unobserved by the researcher, our analysis proceeds by leaving the information structure processed by the DM completely unrestricted.
-The DM uses the acquired information structure to update her prior and obtain a posterior through the Bayes rule.
-Finally, the DM chooses an alternative maximising her expected utility, where the expectation is computed via the posterior.

-Note that several discrete choice models studied in the literature, such as (Multinomial) Logit/Probit model, Nested Logit model, Mixed Logit model, discrete choice models with risk aversion, discrete choice models with rational inattention, and some discrete choice models with search, can be obtained within the above framework under additional assumptions on the information structure processed by the DM.
+We consider a large class of static single-agent discrete choice models, where the decision maker (DM) has to choose an alternative from a finite set.
+The payoff generated by each alternative depends on the state of the world, which is randomly determined by nature.
+The DM has a prior on the state of the world.
+Moreover, the DM can refine their prior upon reception of a private signal representing the DM's information structure.
+This information structure can range from full revelation of the state of the world to no information whatsoever, depending on the latent frictions encountered by the DM in the learning process.
+The DM uses the acquired information structure to update their prior and obtain a posterior through the Bayes' rule.
+Lastly, the DM chooses an alternative maximising their expected payoff, where the expectation is computed via the posterior.
+Under additional assumptions on information structures, this framework accommodates additive random utility discrete choice models, discrete choice models with risk aversion, discrete choice models with rational inattention, and {some} discrete choice models with search.
+Our objective is (partially) identifying preferences and counterfactual outcomes while remaining agnostic about information structures.